 The email address you provide is that of your Microsoft account, if you have one.
 You’re also given the opportunity to create one if you don’t.

 There are pros and cons to using a Microsoft account.

-- This will become the login for your machine, and it will be associated with your online account.
+- This will become the sign-in account for your machine, which will be associated with your online account.